Development Naming Standards

 Class Properties can be Private or Public.
 If a Property Method, an auto-property, is publically exposed it will be in Pascal Case If it is a Private Class scoped property it will be Camel Case with an appended underscore.
 See the more detailed explanation in other Fields Standards. |

-Best Practice: public [Type] [PropertyName]{get; set;} private ststic [Type] [PropertyName]{get; set;} Example: public List private static ClientWrapper _wrapper {get; set;} |
+Best Practice: public [Type] [PropertyName]{get; set;} private ststic [Type] [PropertyName]{get; set;} Example: |

 Case | Description | Example |